std::unique_ptr

 (2) | (since C++11) |

-is a smart pointer that retains sole ownership of an object through a pointer and destroys that object when the unique_ptr
+std::unique_ptr is a smart pointer that retains sole ownership of an object through a pointer and destroys that object when the unique_ptr goes out of scope.

-There are two versions of std::unique_ptr
+There are two versions of std::unique_ptr:

 Contents |